 “Help!
 We use iPads that send our tickets to the kitchen printer.
 We switched modems and the iPad will no longer recognize our printer.
 Been working on it for about 14 hours and have a huge night of reservations.
 Anybody have suggestions?
 At this point I am just looking for alternatives to the ticket printing system.”

-Computers crash, wifi goes down, connections are lost and electricity goes out.
+Computers crash, wifi goes down, app fail, connections get lost and electricity goes out.
 If your restaurant hasn’t experienced any of these before - you’re either extremely lucky or forgetful.

 EVERY POS terminal in EVERY restaurant - EVERYwhere should have a “CRASH KIT”: